ucamrc/grasshopper-puppet/README.md

 - Could not retrieve fact='apt_updates'...
 - Could not retrieve fact='apt_security_updates'...
 (Last two pertain to /usr/lib/update-notifier/apt-check)

+## If you wish to access the Global Admin (e.g. UI or Swagger Docs)
+## you will need to edit the /etc/hosts file on the client that
+## you wish to browse from.
+Add something like this to it:
+nn.nnn.nn.n  admin.ec2-nn-nnn-nn-n.eu-west-1.compute.amazonaws.com
 ```

 ### Local machine / Vagrant